mattamx/Projects/TripleTen Projects/README.md

 # Summary of planned updates
 - Data clean-up and code condensation through the use various functions and methods.
-- Visualization aligment to Plotly or Seaborn and deployment of further enhancements in order to catch up with current skills in PowerPoint and Tableau.
+- Plotly/Seaborn visualization additions and further alignment to mirror work done in PowerPoint and Tableau.
-    - Figure out a way to have Plotly illustration show up on GitHub.
+    - Note: need to out a way to have Plotly illustration show up on GitHub.
 - Notebook template creation.
+    - This will live under the Templates folder shortly.
-- Revise data story telling with narrative structure.
+- Revise data story telling with actual narrative structure.